mahklb612/ICARUS/README.md

 ---

-## 2. Get a Gemini API Key from Google AI Studio
+## 2. Get a free Gemini API Key from Google AI Studio

 1. Open Google AI Studio in your web browser: